-- 2) Keep the battery always in a good state of charge.
-Installing a voltmeter will help you monitor your battery.
-If you will not use the boat for a month or more, remove the battery from the boat and store it in a cool, dark place.
-Completely recharge the battery before using it. - 3) If the battery will be stored for longer than a month, check the specific gravity of the fluid at least once a month and recharge the battery when it is low.
+- Keep the battery always in a good state of charge.
+Installing a voltmeter will help you monitor your battery. - If you will not use the boat for a month or more, remove the battery from the boat and store it in a cool, dark place.
+Completely recharge the battery before using it. - If the battery will be stored for longer than a month, check the specific gravity of the fluid at least once a month and recharge the battery when it is low.

-Connecting the battery
+Connecting the Battery

 Mount the battery holder securely in a dry, well-ventilated, vibration-free location in the boat.
-Install the fully location in the boat.
 Install the fully charged battery in the holder.